walmartlabs/concord-website/docs/plugins/looper.md

 - Choice parameter
 - Password parameter

-**Note:** Set the password parameter value as `<DEFAULT>` in order to use the default password set in looper job configuration
+**Note:** Set the password parameter value as `<DEFAULT>` in order to use the default password set in Looper job configuration

-From looper's perspective, `String`, `Boolean`, `Choice` and `Password` parameters are all simple string `key:value` pairs.
-Looper will check the key and map the given value over the looper's specified type and any invalid value may result in exception.
+From Looper's perspective, `String`, `Boolean`, `Choice` and `Password` parameters are all simple string `name:value` pairs.
+Looper checks the name of a parameter and maps the given value over specified type in Looper.
+Therefore, any invalid value may result in an exception and a failure to invoke a job.

 ```yaml
 flows: